 The Women of Courage award is inspired by the lifetime work of Congresswoman Jackie Speier who in her roles as a mother, attorney, congressional staffer and elected official has shown resilience in overcoming tragedy and life threatening situations and fortitude in taking on powerful political forces.
 She has become a leading champion of women’s rights, individual privacy and consumer safety.
 This $25,000 annual award is granted to young women who show outstanding courage in their efforts to make the world a better place.

-Nominations will open for the next round in 2022.
+Nominations will open for the next round in Spring 2023.

-The award is open to young female-identifying individuals (18-30 years old) who live, work or serve others in San Mateo County, and who demonstrate courage in a professional or personal capacity, make an impact, and exemplify the characteristics of compassion, resilience and integrity.
+The award is open to young female-identifying individuals (18-30 years old) who live, work or volunteer in San Mateo County, and who demonstrate courage in a professional or personal capacity, make an impact, and exemplify the characteristics of compassion, resilience and integrity.

 The Selection Committee welcomes all innovative ideas of work that makes the world a better place.
 Examples could be, but are not limited to: